-Course Title: Earth Science

-Grades: 7 Texts Used: N/A
+Course Title:Earth ScienceGrades:7Texts Used:N/A

-The 7th grade science course focuses on Earth Science and furthers students' knowledge of physical, chemical, and biological science as it relates to the topics studied.
+The seventh grade science course focuses on Earth Science and furthers students' knowledge of physical, chemical, and life sciences as it relates to the topics studied.
 This course aims to deepen understanding of core science subjects while focusing on hands-on, interactive explorations, general investigative procedures, and critical thinking skills.